Automating an Installer

 Offline Installers if available.

-administrator and change to the directory in which you downloaded your
+- Change to the directory in which you downloaded your installer using the

 cd "C:\Users\lvadmin\downloads"